top of page

 • Lower back stiffness or discomfort

-• Pain when bending, sitting, or lifting
+• Pain when bending, sitting, lifting, or twisting

 • Difficulty maintaining certain postures

-• Increased discomfort after prolonged sitting
+• Increased discomfort after prolonged sitting or driving

 What Contributes to a Bulging Disc?